 You can admire the breathtaking scenery of the region as you cruise towards your accommodation for the evening.

 You will make a stop at Deildartunguhver, Europe's largest hot spring.
 Feel the heat from the hot spring's steam (a warm welcome on a cold winter's day) as you take in the sights of bubbling water and colorful rock formations.

 Then it is off to the settlement, Reykholt, which is as beautiful as it is historical.
 Onsite is a museum on Snorri Sturluson and his legacy as a writer, politician, and historian.
 Without him, we wouldn't know as much about Norse mythology or European and North American history as we do today.

 Your last stop is at the waterfalls Hraunfossar and Barnafoss, two equally stunning but vastly different waterfalls.

 Finally, you will be finishing your tour of the island and returning to Reykjavík for the evening.

 You could take a helicopter ride and watch Reykjavík get even smaller as you ascend to the heavens to explore nearby geothermal areas.
 Your ride will even make a stop on a mountaintop for you to enjoy breathtaking panoramic views in total isolation.

-If you would prefer to stay in Reykjavík over the next couple of days, make the most of the many historical and cultural attractions, all in walking distance in the tiny central Reykjavík area.
-You can choose between museums and galleries, or relax in one of the several luxurious geothermal swimming pools.
+If you would prefer to stay in Reykjavík over the next couple of days, make the most of the many historical and cultural attractions, all within walking distance in the tiny central Reykjavík area.
+You can choose between museums and galleries or relax in one of the several luxurious geothermal swimming pools.